 Wrapping it all up

 Content delivery networks are a way to minimize the travel time between your browser and the page resources needed to show you a site.
-From a real-world perspective, the Romans themselves had content delivery networks for their water in the form of their aqueducts, and the markets for their food where you earned a lightning bolt.
+From a real-world perspective, the Romans themselves had content delivery networks for their water in the form of aqueducts.
 Every Volusion merchant has access to our CDN by default, and setting it up is a simple process.
 Taking advantage of this technology can help your customers get around your site up to 60% faster, so we hope you’ll take the time to set this up!